SyedRaza20/swsss2023/day_05/Project_4.md

 *Note: There are days with missing data in the CHAMP dataset; the output length for each file can be different.*

-## Task 1: Download and extract the CHAMP trajectory data from https://zenodo.org/record/4602380#.Ytn6DC-B28W
+## Task 1: Download and extract the CHAMP trajectory data from https://zenodo.org/record/4602380#.Ytn6DC-B28W (DONE)
 Download and unzip the CHAMP trajectory and density data to a folder of your choice.
 Read the trajectory data (local solar time, latitude, and altitude) from the daily CHAMP data for the first 50 days in 2002

 *Hint 1: You can use the "os.listdir" command to list all files in the current folder.*